-Richard Florida in the inaugural Philadelphia Fellowship
+Richard Florida releases inaugural Philadelphia Fellowship report

 Advancing Inclusive Prosperity

 In his role as the inaugural Philadelphia Fellow, Richard Florida examined strategies for building a more prosperous Philadelphia in ways which include all communities.
 His report, Philadelphia's Next Challenge: From Urban Revitalization to Inclusive Prosperity (pdf), was released October 17, 2019 at the Venture Cafe at the University City Science Center.

 The first event in this series, The Case for Inclusive Prosperity in Philadelphia, was held on March 26th at Thomas Jefferson University, where Florida set the table for his initial research in developing a blueprint to support inclusive prosperity in the city.